-- ii) Basic views on corporate governance Please refer to I.1. of this Report (Basic views). - iii) Policies and procedures in determining the remuneration of directors Please refer to II.1. of this Report (Organizational composition and operation - Director remuneration).
+ii) Basic views on corporate governance Please refer to I.1. of this Report (Basic views).

-iv) Policies and procedures in the appointment of directors and corporate auditors Please refer to II.2. of this Report (Matters on functions of business execution, audit and oversight, nomination and remuneration decisions (overview of current corporate governance system)).
+iii) Policies and procedures in determining the remuneration of directors Please refer to II.1. of this Report (Organizational composition and operation - Director remuneration).

-v) Explanation with respect to the appointments or dismissals of directors and corporate auditors When preparing a proposal for the appointment or dismissal of a director or a corporate auditor, the Company will include in the reference materials for general meeting of shareholders reasons for the appointment or dismissal of each candidate, including his or her professional biography and current positions and responsibilities.
+iv) Policies and procedures in the appointment of directors and corporate auditors v) Explanation with respect to the appointments or dismissals of directors and corporate auditors When preparing a proposal for the appointment or dismissal of a director or a corporate auditor, the Company will include in the reference materials for general meeting of shareholders reasons for the appointment or dismissal of each candidate, including his or her professional biography and current positions and responsibilities.